spidernet-io/spiderpool/docs/usage/spider-subnet.md

 ### Automatically reclaim IP pools

 During application creation, the annotation `ipam.spidernet.io/ippool-reclaim` is specified.
 Its default value of `true` indicates that when the application is deleted, the corresponding automatic pool is also removed.
 However, `false` in this case means that upon application deletion, the assigned IPs within the automatically created fixed IP pool will be reclaimed, while retaining the pool itself.

-Applications created with the same configuration and name will  automatically inherited the IP pool.
+For scenarios requiring pool retention, when the application is recreated with the same name as a deployment or statefulset, it can continue to use the previously created IP pool, maintaining IP consistency.

 ```bash
 ~# kubectl delete deploy test-app-1